 Using people analytics, you’ll gain the ability to spot relationships and patterns.
 Then, you can empower people to take action and solve business problems.
 As meaningful actions become more frequent, organizations see the impact.

 This is possible because people analytics platforms bring your data together from all your systems.
 They also enable you to find valuable insights in mountains of data.
-Now, it’s easy to create positive change by making better people decisions every day.
+Now, it’s easy to adapt and create positive change by making better people decisions every day.

 People analytics can also help you answer questions you may not even think to ask and avoid unintentional biases that contribute to bad business decisions.
 This is critical because you can’t afford to solve workforce issues with your best guess.